long-cs/EnRoute/README.md

 # Update list of dependencies
 pip freeze > requirements.txt

-# Set up Enviroment Variables
+# Set up Environment Variables
 API KEYS\
 <ins>Docker</ins>\
 Create a env file with any name. ex. "env_enroute"\
-The file's contents should have these 2 lines\
+The file's contents should have these lines\
 GOOGLE_MAPS_API_KEY={API_KEY}\
 YELP_API_KEY={API_KEY}\
 After building the docker image, you must pass in the env file when running the docker image\